Where to Stay in Hobart – A Guide to Tasmania’s Capital

 Hobart is a wonderful starting point to enjoy nature, beaches, outdoor sports, and a wide range of other activities.

-As for the best area to stay in Hobart, Hobart CBD (Central Business District) offers excellent public transport connections and it’s close to most cultural attractions.
+The best area to stay in Hobart is the CBD (Central Business District).
+This lively area offers excellent public transport connections, it’s close to most cultural attractions and has the most vibrant nightlife venues.
 See accommodation in Hobart CBD.

 Offering lovely views towards Mount Wellington, the 1847 Islington Hotel offers luxurious accommodation with original artwork and precious antiques.
 Just 5 minutes’ drive from Sullivans Cove, it features a restaurant and landscaped gardens with an infinity-edge pond.